fbristow/rippledoc/README.md

 **A particularly easy-to-use doc processing tool.**

-Rippledoc is a command-line program that generates easily-navigable html from a bunch of Markdown-formatted text files (it ripples down into subdirectories looking for .md files).
+Rippledoc is a command-line program that uses [Pandoc](http://pandoc.org/) to generate easily-navigable HTML from a bunch of Markdown-formatted text files (it ripples down into subdirectories looking for .md files).

 That is, it turns:

 ~~~
 doc/